wookiee/TouchSynthesis/README.md

 Matt is a brilliant developer and the reverse-engineering of `UITouch`, `UIEvent`, etc. are his work, not mine.
 I have merely translated his work to Swift and wrapped it into a small and hopefully convenient framework.

+_This framework makes heavy use of private/undocumented API and as such, should only be used for debugging and testing._

 # Usage

 After importing the `TouchSynthesis` framework (say, with [Carthage](https://github.com/Carthage/Carthage)),